-Our theoretical Prediction 3 indicates that predictability should increase with budgetary uncertainty, consistent with a risk-based explanation.
-Budgetary uncertainty can vary over time for all firms, which is intuitive.
-Additionally, budgetary uncertainty and its impact can vary across firms, even when exposed to the same level of aggregate fiscal risk, due to differences in firm bargaining power with the federal government.
-To capture these distinct concepts, we construct and examine two empirical proxies for budgetary uncertainty, at varying levels of granularity.
+Our model solution also implies that predictability should increase with budgetary uncertainty, consistent with a risk-based explanation.
+Budgetary uncertainty could vary over time for all firms, which is intuitive; budgetary uncertainty could also impact differently across firms given the same unit of aggregate fiscal risk based on different levels of firm bargaining power with the federal government.
+To capture this, we construct and examine two empirical proxies for budgetary uncertainty, at varying levels of granularity.
 In Section 5.1, we build on Brogaard, Denes, and Duchin (2021) to develop a firm-level (micro) fiscal uncertainty proxy that reflects the renegotiation and bargaining power of firms with the federal government.
 It should capture the government budgetary uncertainty that is effective to them, as firms with a higher renegotiation index - elicited from actual contract-level records - exhibit greater bargaining power and, consequently, lower procurement-based cash flow uncertainty.
 In Section 5.2, we construct a time-series (macro) fiscal uncertainty proxy that specifically captures budgetary uncertainty.
 For identification, periods characterized by heightened debt limit debates as indicators of increased budgetary uncertainty.